OkutaniDaichi0106/gomoqt/docs/moqt/content/en/docs/moq/client.md

 weight: 1
 ---

-Client manages client-side operations for the MoQ protocol.
-It establishes and maintains sessions, handling the lifecycle and communication between the client and server.
+`moqt.Client` manages client-side operations for the MoQ protocol.
+It establishes and maintains sessions, handling the lifecycle.

 {{% details title="Overview" closed="true" %}}